 Many couples lose their way.
-As we get so busy with jobs, the home, children or other demands, it is easy to lose touch, lose sight, feel lonely.
-Frequent arguing where nothing seems to get resolved or problems with finances, lack of intimacy, or substance abuse, can all take their toll.
-Or perhaps you are "empty nesters" who have lost the connection you once had.
-Don't give up on each other or on the relationship.
+We get busy with jobs, home, children, etc. It is easy to lose touch, lose sight, feel lonely.
+Frequent arguments about money, children, lack of sex- all can take their toll.
+Perhaps you were betrayed and wonder if the relationship can be saved.
+Maybe you are "empty nesters" who have lost the close connection you once had?
+Don't give up on each other or on your relationship.
 It is never too late to reconnect, to try again.
 Learn through proven strategies/techniques, how to grow closer, perhaps closer than you have been for long time.
 THERE ARE SOLUTIONS!
 Find yours.
-Call to see how I can help.
+Call to see how I can help

 Lauren Aman, LMHC, EAS-C

 Mental Health Counselor